History of the Foundation

-In 1981, Philippe Druelle, D.O., and Jean-Guy Sicotte, M.D., founded the College of Osteopathic Studies of Montreal (Collège d’Études Ostéopathiques de Montréal), the first school of Osteopathy in Quebec.
+In 1981, Philippe Druelle, D.O., and Dr. Jean-Guy Sicotte, M.D., founded the Collège d’Études Ostéopathiques de Montréal, the first school of Osteopathy in Quebec.

-In the following year, in 1982, Philippe Druelle, Jean-Guy Sicotte, Denyse Dufresne and Denise Laberge inaugurated the Canadian Foundation for Teaching and Research in Osteopathy (FCERO) whose main mission is to care for young children with disabilities and to enable students to be trained in osteopathic assessment and treatment of children.
+The following year, Mr. Philippe Druelle, Dr. Jean-Guy Sicotte, Mrs. Denyse Dufresne and Mrs. Denise Laberge inaugurated the Fondation Canadienne pour l’Enseignement et la Recherche en Ostéopathie (FCERO) whose main mission is to receive young handicapped children in consultation and to give training to students in osteopathic clinical methodology appropriate to children.

 From 1986 to 1990, the FCERO organized, with the help of Yannick Stephant, a prima ballerina of the Paris Opera, prestigious dance shows presented at the Place des Arts in Montreal, the “Dons des Étoiles” gala, with the participation of star dancers such as Patrick Dupont, Sylvie Gillem and Monique Loudières.
 In addition, Angèle Dubeau and La Piéta offered the FCERO their first duo concert.
 The purpose of these benefit evenings was to financially support the Journées de l’Enfant, during which osteopathic consultations were offered to physically challenged children at a modest price.

 Between 2018 and 2021, the FCERO set up a campaign to defend osteopathy.
 The funds raised were allocated to the defense of three students and two professors of the outpatient clinic of the Collège d’Études Ostéopathiques de Montréal, who were sued by the Collège des médecins du Québec.
 We would like to thank all the generous donors who felt concerned and who provided financial support.
 The fundraising campaign is over.